Practicing inclusivity

 For global teams, rotate the start time of standing meetings so each time zone is accommodated.

-Vary who sits at the head of the table, or in meetings with remote attendees, near the phone (the power position).
+Vary who sits at the head of the table, or near the phone (the power position).

 Rotate responsibility for taking meeting notes, and record them in a format that can be easily shared and accessed.